AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ### Experiments

-#### Methods

 To determine the initial parameters, the team conducted several experiments with the flow of water in relation to the sand.
 These experiments were done to verify hypotheses when calculations didn't yield conclusive answers.
-The experiments focused on determining the length of the filter shelves, the adapted plate settlers, which would allow sand to settle before climbing into the outlet and flowing out of the filter.
-To do this two tests were run.
+The experiments focused on determining the length of the filter shelves which would allow sand to settle before climbing into the outlet and flowing out of the filter.
+To do this, two tests were run.

+#### Apparatuses

 Two similar apparatuses were constructed to determine the length of the filter shelves based on how sand settled in angled tubes of different diameters.
-The first setup included a 1" diameter pipe as the filter body and 1/8" tube as an angled outlet(Figure 1) Forty-five degrees was chosen as the angle to allow the most sand to fall while not changing the flow too much.
-Sand, then water were poured in to see if sand would travel into the outlet during startup conditions.
+The first setup included a 1" diameter pipe as the filter body and 1/8" tube as an angled outlet (Figure 1) 45 degrees was chosen as the angle to allow the most sand to fall while not changing the flow too much.
+Sand was poured in and following by water to see if sand would travel into the outlet during startup conditions.
 It did.
-From there the pumps were turned on to mimic water flow during filtration and backwash.
-The speed in the filter body was set to be the speed required for backwash, 9mm/s, and the speed in the angled outlet was set to the speed during operation 1.8mm/s as that is the maximum water velocity that should be experienced within the filter shelves.
+From there, the pumps were turned on to mimic water flow during filtration and backwash.
+The speed in the filter body was set to be the speed required for backwash, 9 mm/s, and the speed in the angled outlet was set to the speed during operation, 1.8 mm/s.
+1.8 mm/s was chosen because it is the maximum water velocity that should be experienced within the filter shelves.
 Upon completion of this test, a new apparatus was constructed.
 <center>

 | ![apparatus for testing length of filter shelves](https://github.com/AguaClara/horizontal_filtration/blob/master/images/small_diameter_outler.jpg?raw=true) |